ben/ben.github.com/retreat_draft.markdown

 This is a story as old as parenthood; suddenly the alone-time part of each day disappeared, as did most of our one-on-one time with each other.
 I have no regret for having him, or his sister; helping them become themselves is one of the most rewarding and emotionally intense things I've ever done.
 But their urgent needs changed the balance.
-We both still went to work, but evenings and weekends were swallowed up with bathing, changing, feeding, and paying attention to a baby.
+His mother and I both still went to work, but evenings and weekends were swallowed up with bathing, changing, feeding, and paying attention to a baby.
 The first and second places were still there, but the third one was put on hold.

 Fast forward to a year ago.